-Author & Historian
+Author and Historian

 Sean Wilentz received his Ph.D. in history from Yale University and specializes in U.S. social and political history, particularly in the early nation and Jacksonian democracy.
-His work has been widely published in The New York Times, The Los Angeles Times and the New York Review of Books, among others.
+His work has been widely published in The New York Times, The Los Angeles Times, and the New York Review of Books, among others.
 Wilentz provides a unique look at Sandburg’s scholarship on Lincoln compared to modern Lincoln research, and his resounding effects on the art of the biography.

 Philip Yannella, Ph.D.